thehyve/cbioportal/docs/Onco-Query-Language.md

 ------- | -------------------- | -----------
 `DRIVER` | Mutations <br> Fusions <br> Copy Number Alterations | Include only mutations, fusions and copy number alterations which are driver events, as defined in OncoPrint (default: OncoKB and CancerHotspots).
 `GERMLINE` | Mutations | Include only mutations that are defined as germline events by the study.
+`LOH` | Mutations | Include only mutations that are defined as loss of heterozygosity (LOH) events by the study.
-`SOMATIC` | Mutations | Include all mutations that are not defined as germline.
+`SOMATIC` | Mutations | Include all mutations that are not defined as germline or LOH.
 `(a-b)` (protein position range) | Mutations | Include all mutations that overlap with the protein position range `a-b`, where `a` and `b` are integers.
 If you add a `*` (i.e. `(a-b*)`) then it will only include those mutations that are fully contained inside `a-b`.
 The open-ended ranges `(a-)` and `(-b)` are also allowed.

 <br>